tuberry/user-theme-x/README.md

 # user-theme-x
-Customizable user-theme with user stylesheet and night theme/icon autoswitch support.
+Customizable user-theme with user stylesheet and night themes autoswitch support.
 > Do not go gentle into that Dark side. <br>
 [![license]](/LICENSE)